 $75 per person.

 On this 2.5 to 3 hour tour you will learn about the Hood Canal with your Marine Bioligist Guide while we paddle from our location at Yelvik’s Beach to Pulali Point Kayak Park.
 We will paddle 3 miles one-way while viewing bald eagles, harbor seals, river otters, great blue herons, and exploring rocky coves full of marine invertebrates.
 Once we reach the beach we will enjoy lunch in the shade, shuck oysters, and take a swim in the warm waters of Hood Canal!
 The amount of bald eagles in this area during the Spring is astonishing and up close encounters are common.

 $80 per person

 Our Biologist will guide you on this 3.5 to 4 hour tour that begins at Pleasant Harbor for a paddle around Black Point, continuing to the lower Duckabush River.
 We will stop for lunch on a scenic beach and your guide will show you how to shuck oysters and then take a swim if it’s warm!
 We do not provide lunches, so please BYO.
 Common wildlife to view on this tour includes harbor seals and bald eagles, and in the late summer and fall we’ll also see salmon migrating and spawning in the river.
+There is a 2 person minimum for this tour unless we have the opportunity to add you to another group.
 This tour requires planning with the tides so some scheduling flexibility is required.